johnfelipe/Multiclass-Brain-Tumor-Classification/README.md

 4. [Final-Report](https://docs.google.com/document/d/1y7al_yqODdA9r9KnLRp56gqLGQRoemAoIWECeq7tBYE/edit?usp=sharing)

 ## Alternate Approaches
-1. Unsupervised learning - We may not be able to directly implement this method directly, because we have labeled data.
+1. Unsupervised learning - We may not be able to directly implement this method , because we have labeled data.
 2. Transfer Learning - Is there already a trained model that could be used to train on the data!?
 3. Pytorch vs Tensorflow

 ## How to use the Repository?

+- Install the requiremnts to run this project using requirements.txt file under project/requirements/requirements.txt
+- The project folder contains all the code for preprocessing the data and creating the model.
+This is under project/src
+- The project folder contains the saved images in project/volume/images, and the data/raw folder is where the data should go from kaggle.
+- The project folder contains a models folder under project/volume/models where the model is present.
+- To test this model out, run the app.py file contained at the root of the repository.
+> To run the app -> open the terminal/command prompt in the repository director and type yourcomputer$ streamlit run app.py